finn-chipp/Arrow-Text-Editor/README.md

 1) Extract "arrow-text-editor-main" to Downloads
 2) Open the terminal
-3) Type: cd ~/Downloads/arrow-text-editor-main/arrow && chmod +x Install_Arrow && ./Install_Arrow
+3) Type: cd ~/Downloads/arrow-text-editor-main/arrow && chmod +x Install_Arrow && ./Install_Arrow && cd

 Usage methods (either can be used):